 Sustainability by design – breaking the silos

 This conference is about design – urban design, building design, infrastructure design – and, not least, about systems, product and technology design.
-It’s about mobility and resources, and the liveability of cities of the future.
+It’s about mobility, about resources, and the development of cities of the future.
 The overarching theme of our 5th international conference will be Sustainability in 2060.
 How did we get there?

 - Mobility: How we get around

-- Liveability: How and where we live (e.g. lifestyles, housing, materials)
+- Liveability: How and where we live (e.g. lifestyles, housing, materials, etc.)

 We are seeking papers that investigate the implications of changes in resource availability, population and climate as well as new technologies and new directions.
 How can decentralisation of infrastructure services help or hinder sustainability outcomes?
 What do we need to do to feed, house and clothe an additional two billion or more people?
 How can we change our cities to better manage changing climates and reduce GHG emissions?
 How will locally integrated distributed systems change the systems households currently use?
 What impact will e-readers, 3-D printing, cloud computing and other new technologies have?
 How do we make new technologies that are not only sustainable but also help heal the environment and contribute to healthy communities?